symbol/symbol-docs/source/cli/commands.rst

 Blockchain height
 =================

-Get the current blockchain height.
+Returns the current height of the block chain.

 Command